| Barry MacDonnell's

 When a major version is released or when you "patch" it by installing a free Service Pack (see Corel's main site, under the Support tab), WordPerfect will display a four-part number in its Help, About WordPerfect... menu.

-Note that in WordPerfect X3 the first part of the number is the number 13; in WordPerfect X4 it is 14, and so forth.
+Note that starting with WordPerfect Office X3, the first part of the number is the number 13; in WordPerfect Office X4 it is 14, and so forth.

 ☼ The build number can also be found in a text file on the root directory of the WordPerfect CD called VOLINFO.TXT (in WordPerfect 8 and later).

-☼ If you don't have a WordPerfect CD, here's a way to get the build number directly from the currently installed program.
+☼ If you don't have a WordPerfect CD, here's a way to get the build number directly from the currently installed program's executable file.

 [This example works in Windows 7 with WordPerfect Office X6 and X7 but other versions of WordPerfect and Windows should be similar:]

 (1) Browse to the folder containing the main executable program file.
 In WPX7/Windows7 it is wpwin17.exe, located C:\Program Files (x86)\Corel\WordPerfect Office X7\Programs.

 (2) Right click on that file name, select Properties, then click the Details tab.
 You should see the file version/build (e.g., 18.104.22.1687).

 You might need to know this four-part number to obtain and apply the correct patches (see next paragraphs) for your edition and version of WordPerfect -- which is almost always a Good Thing to Do.

 Note that recent WordPerfect versions can be updated directly from the Help menu's "Check for Updates".